Ada-Developers-Academy/core/representing-data/representing-data-in-lists-and-dictionaries.md

 ## Recognizing Dictionaries When Reading Problem Statements

-We want to be so familiar with dictionaries, that even when we read an unfamiliar programming problem, we can make strong guesses about when to use a dictionary.

-To get to that familiarity, in this lesson, we will...
+To practice representing data as lists, we will...

-1. Consider the strengths of dictionaries
+1. Consider the strengths of lists
 1. Read an example problem statement
-1. Write our own observations for how to recognize dictionaries
+1. Write our own observations
-1. Make conclusions about recognizing data and dictionaries in problem-solving
+1. Make conclusions

 ### The Strengths of Dictionaries

-Considering the strengths of dictionaries as a data structure will give us clues to when dictionaries are very appropriate to consider.

 Dictionaries are great at...